Metro Detroit and Livonia Motorcycle Accident Lawyer

 Michigan is one of the best places in the U.S. to ride a motorcycle.
 Whether you enjoy scenic weekend rides in the Upper Peninsula, or you rely on your bike for everyday transportation, you face certain risks when sharing the road with other motorists.
 Unfortunately, motorcyclists have the highest likelihood of being catastrophically injured or killed when they are involved in accidents with passenger vehicles and commercial trucks.

-Understanding Michigan’s No-Fault System & 2019 Updates to the Law
+Understanding Michigan’s No-Fault System

 Because Michigan follows a no-fault motor vehicle system, most accident victims turn to their own insurance providers to recover compensation for their medical expenses and other losses resulting from an accident.
 Reforms to the state’s no-fault system in 2019 have impacted how injured motorcyclists can collect compensation after an accident, as well as how much compensation they can receive.

 Before 2019, motorcyclists were generally excluded from the state’s no-fault system.
 While they were not required to purchase personal injury protection (PIP) coverage through their own insurance providers, they were required to carry minimum liability insurance.
 Additionally, by paying a fee, motorcyclists were covered for lifetime benefits under the Michigan Catastrophic Claims Association’s guarantee.
 This offered protection to motorcyclists who suffered catastrophic injuries due to serious accidents.

 Under the state’s new insurance laws, however, motorcyclists could be much more vulnerable.
 Specifically, an injured motorcyclist’s no-fault benefits are limited to the applicable coverage levels available under the policy through which the motorcyclist seeks compensation.
 This puts motorcycle accident victims’ fates in the hands of others involved in these collisions—which can be disastrous for motorcycle riders.